ChloeL-E/msp3-trailfinders/README.md

         1. As the site administrator, I want the user to be able to register and login without any difficulty or error.
         2. As the site administrator, I want to ensure a user is only able to edit or delete their own posts.
-        3. As the site administrator, I want to ensure the user is able to navigate around the site without raising any errors.
-        4. As the site administrator, I want to ensure that if any errors occur, they are handled gracefully and the user is shown quickly back to the website.
+        3. As the site administrator, I want to ensure that if any errors occur, they are handled gracefully and the user is shown quickly back to the website.
-        5. As the site administrator, I want to ensure user information is handled securely.
+        4. As the site administrator, I want to ensure user information is handled securely.
-        6. As the site administrator, I want to know that any future site developments can easily be adapted/added to the site.
+        5. As the site administrator, I want to ensure the user is able to navigate around the site without use of the back button in the browser.

 - - -